cdown/psi-notify/README.md

 threshold memory some avg10 10.00
 threshold io some avg10 10.00
 ```

+The above is the default configuration if no config file exists.

 ⁺ PSI has poll() support, but it's not currently available to unprivileged
 users.
 See [this